 Ile d’Ambre offshore islet National Park is situated on the north-east of Mauritius and is easily accessible from the mainland.
-It is home to a rich forest of mangroves and is also a well-known eco-tourism site where residents and tourists enjoy kayaking through the mangrove trees.
-Though the islet has been heavily degraded in the past, today some endemic Latanier Bleu (Latania loddigesi) trees still remain.
+In general, it is home to a rich forest of mangroves where residents and tourists enjoy kayaking.
+Though people heavily degraded it in the past, today, some endemic Latanier Bleu (Latania loddigesi) trees still remain.

-Also found in the Mahebourg bay, Ilot Vacoas too played an important role in the historical naval battles.
-It has a small beach accessible to visitors and is an important site for nesting shearwaters.
-Some native plants still grow on the islet and a few reptiles like the Bojer’s skink, Bouton’s skink and the Nactus gecko also subsist there.
+Also found in the Mahebourg bay, Ilot Vacoas too played an important role in the naval battles of Mauritius.
+Basically, it is an important site for nesting shearwaters.
+Some native plants still grow on the islet alongside a few reptiles like the Bojer’s skink, Bouton’s skink and the Nactus gecko.

 The small Ilot Flamants is basically a sandbank found off the south-eastern coast.
-Formed by coral pieces and sand, virtually no plants and animals inhabit the islet as it is subject to frequent overtopping of waves and tides.
-Nevertheless, in the past, there has been a lot of sand mining there.
-Thus, the protective status of the islet inhibits all sorts of illegal activities with a long term vision of a growth in size.
+Formed by coral pieces and sand, virtually no plants and animals inhabit the islet.
+This is because it is subject to frequent overtopping of waves and tides.

 The small Ilot Oiseaux is a sandbank within a semi-enclosed coral reef located in the Mahebourg bay as well.
 The lagoon between it and Ilot Flamants is considered valuable for conservation.